-The Allied Health Program at Emmanuel College is designed to provide the undergraduate prerequisites for a student pursuing a Bachelor of Science degree in nursing, occupational therapy, nuclear and radiological sciences, respiratory therapy, medical technology, dental hygiene, health informatics, medical illustrations and physicians assistant.
-Since the prerequisites of each of the above mentioned allied health fields vary, the student should work closely with their Allied Health advisor to choose the required prerequisites for their transfer institution.
+The Allied Health Program at Emmanuel College is designed to provide the undergraduate prerequisites for a student pursuing a Bachelor of Science degree in nursing, occupational therapy, nuclear and radiological sciences, respiratory therapy, clinical laboratory science, dental hygiene, health informatics, medical illustrations and physician's assistant.
+Since the prerequisites of each of the above mentioned Allied Health fields vary, the student should work closely with their Allied Health advisor to choose the required prerequisites for their transfer institution.

-GOALS AND OUTCOMES
+GOALS AND STUDENT LEARNING OUTCOMES